 Building Character through Vicarious Learning in Child Behavior

 We know it happens, but why?
 And how can we channel it to help kids learn the most important skills at the most important times?
-The answer is a theory from psychology called vicarious learning (sometimes also known as observational learning).
+The answer is a theory from psychology called vicarious learning (also known as observational learning).

 The Short Cut